 When Hoybook finally reached the online travel agency by phone the next day, a representative “seemed sympathetic, leading us to believe that they would reverse the charge for the closed hotel,” he recalls.
 But after months of back-and-forth, during which the Hoybooks formally disputed the credit card charge for their first hotel, Orbitz referred their bill to a collection agency.

 The Hoybooks are hardly alone.
-Every day, travelers appear at the front door of a hotel that no longer exists, check in for a flight that was canceled long ago or for a tour that isn’t running.
+Every day, travelers mistakenly arrive at the front door of a hotel that no longer exists.
+They check in for a flight that was canceled long ago, or book a tour that isn’t running.
 Someone forgot to tell them about it.
-Fortunately, you can take a few preventive steps to make sure that it doesn’t happen to you, and even if it does, the fix is usually easy.
+Fortunately, you can take a few preventive steps to make sure that it doesn’t happen to you.
+If it does, the fix is usually easy.

 Step one: Work with an agent you trust, either on- or offline.

 “If a traveler is working with a professional travel agent, he or she will never arrive at a destination – or embarkation point – only to find that the product doesn’t exist,” says Steve Loucks, a spokesman for Travel Leaders Group, a travel agency consortium.
-“That’s because the suppliers with whom we work are carefully vetted in advance, and they’re usually ones with which we’ve had established relationships for a considerable period of time.”
+“We carefully vet the suppliers with whom we work in advance, and they’re usually ones with whom we’ve established relationships for a considerable period of time.”